DocF/LaTex-LabReport-Template/README.md

 ## Some issues to know
 * Make sure you have installed LaTeX.
 * Using the Book Antiqua font and Book Antiqua Bold font in the English template, make sure your system has installed this font.
-This font is so elegant that I set it as mainfont of the English template.
+This font is so elegant that I set it as mainfont of the English template. (ps: If you need them, you can find them in the font folder.)

 ## Using
  * If you want the Chinese version, pls run ``xelatex LabReport_Ch.tex``.